Daniel Ferreyra

-Daniel Andres Ferreyra (born 22 January 1982) is an Argentine football goalkeeper.
-He currently plays for Cusco FC in the Peruvian Primera División.
+Daniel Andrés Ferreyra Silva (born 22 January 1982) is an Argentine football coach and former player who played as a goalkeeper.

 Career

 Ferreyra began his career with Argentine giants River Plate, but shortly after making his first team debut he was transferred to Rosario Central in 2003.
 By 2004 he had been released from his contract and found himself playing for Club Athlético Candalaria in the regionalised 3rd division of Argentine football.

 In 2006 Ferreyra, left Argentine football to join Coquimbo Unido in the top flight of Chilean football.